Finding Cut-Offs in Leaderless Rendez-Vous Protocols is Easy: The cut-off problem for general Petri nets

 Let $(\net,M,M')$ be a net system with $\net = (P,T,Pre,Post)$, such that $\incidence$ is its incidence matrix.
-As in Section \ref{sec:acyclic}, we first characterize the Petri net systems that admit a cut-off, and then provide a polynomial time algorithm.
+As in Section \ref{sec:acyclic}, we first characterize the Petri net systems that admit a cut-off, and then provide a polynomial time algorithm to decide the existence of a cut-off for Petri nets (and hence also for rendez-vous protocols).